-Other accolades attributed to Haley’s skillful coaching include his 150th win in 2005, best ever season in 1999 (17-3) and a national soccer ranking for the first time in school history in 1994.
-Haley led the team to an overall record of 10-6-2 and a runner-up finish in the OAC with a record of 5-2-2 and snagged his first league coach of the year honor.
+In 1994, Brian brought a first to the Heidelberg men's program; a national soccer ranking.
+Haley led the team to an overall record of 10-6-2 and a runner-up finish in the OAC with a record of 5-2-2 and snagged his first league Coach of the Year honor.

-Haley graduated from St Bede's Grammar School in Bradford Yorkshire where he captained his school team while representing his local and county teams.
-He earned a bachelor of education from Leeds Carnegie where he captained the college soccer team.
+Personal: Dr. Brian Haley graduated from St Bede's Grammar School in Bradford Yorkshire where he captained his school team while representing his local and county teams.
+He earned a bachelor of education from Leeds Carnegie where he captained the college team.

 Upon graduation Haley worked as a graduate assistant in Kent State University's education department.
 While at Kent State, he worked as an assistant coach and played professional soccer in the American Soccer League in Cleveland.
 After completing his master's degree, Haley returned to England to continue his playing career in the East Counties League for Ossett Town and Eccleshill United.
 He is an English Association Football Coach and holds an Advanced National Diploma (Colorado College, 1996) and the Premier Coaching License (Bloomsburg University, 2006).
-He also completed his doctorate in education from Toledo University in 2000 and teaches several courses in Heidelberg's education department.
+He also completed his doctorate in education from the University of Toledo in 2000 and teaches several courses in Heidelberg's education department.